Joe Gibbs: Early life and college

 Born in Mocksville, North Carolina, Gibbs is the older of two sons of Jackson Cephus Gibbs (1916–1989) and Winnie Era Blalock (1915–2000).
-He graduated from Santa Fe High School in 1959, where he played quarterback.
+He graduated from Santa Fe High School in 1959, where he played quarterback and was named All-San Gabriel League as a senior.
+In addition to football, Gibbs also lettered in basketball and baseball there.
 Gibbs attended Cerritos College before earning a Bachelor of Arts degree in 1964 and a master's degree in 1966 from San Diego State University.